swayf/grako/README.rst

     **Guido van Rossum** created and has lead the development of the Python_ programming environment for over a decade.
 A tool like **Grako**, at under two thousand lines of code, would not have been possible without Python_.

-    **My students** at *Universidad Católica Andrés Bello* inspired me to think about how grammar-based parser generation could be made more approachable.
+    **My students** at UCAB_ inspired me to think about how grammar-based parser generation could be made more approachable.

+    **Manuel Rey** led me through another, unfinished thesis project that taught me about what languages (programming languages in particular) are about.

+    **Gustavo Lau** was my professor of *Language Theory* at USB_, and he was kind enough to be my tutor in a thesis project on programming languages that was more than I could chew.

     **Grako** would not have been possible without the funding provided by **Thomas Bragg** through ResQSoft_.